Liability, legislation and general information about Council Tax

 Your liability to pay

 Your liability for Council Tax is not dependant on and does not require your consent or the existence of a contractual relationship with the council.
+An assertion to the contrary is incorrect and has no legal basis.
 If you have any concerns over the charging of Council Tax, please seek proper legal advice, rather than relying on internet sources, before withholding payments.

 The legislation that covers Council Tax is freely available from the government website www.legislation.gov.uk, including:-